 This motherboard accommodates 24-pin ATX power supplies.
 Although most power supplies generally meet the specifications required by the CPU, some are inadequate.
-In addition, the 12V 8-pin power connector located at JPW2 is also required to ensure adequate power supply to the system.
+In addition, the 12V 4-pin power connector located at JPW2 is also required to ensure adequate power supply to the system.
 Also your power supply must supply 1.5A for the Ethernet ports.

-Warning: To prevent damage to the power supply or motherboard, please use a power supply that contains a 24-pin and a 8-pin power connectors.
-Be sure to connect these connectors to the 24-pin (JPW1) and the 8-pin (JPW2) power connectors on the motherboard.
+Warning: 1.
+To prevent damage to the power supply or motherboard, please use a power supply that contains a 24-pin and a 4-pin power connectors.
+Be sure to connect these connectors to the 24-pin (JPW1) and the 4-pin (JPW2) power connectors on the motherboard.
+Failure in doing so will void the manufacturer warranty on your power supply and motherboard.